 - 1 to 2 cups pasta water, use a little at a time

 - Sea salt & fresh black pepper

 - ¼ cup chopped pine nuts

-- Heat butter in a medium pot over medium heat.
-Add onions, a few pinches of salt, and simmer until translucent (about 5 minutes).
-Add flour and whisk to thicken.
-Add garlic and cook for a few more minutes on medium-low.
+- Heat the butter in a medium pot over medium heat.
+Add the onions, a few pinches of salt, and simmer until translucent (about 5 minutes).
+Next, add the flour and whisk to thicken.
+Add the garlic and cook for a few more minutes on medium-low.

-- Add a good squeeze of lemon and stir to make sure nothing is sticking to the bottom of the pan.
-Add coconut milk, nutritional yeast, mustard, tomato paste, turmeric, paprika, and a few more pinches of salt.
+- Squeeze in a good amount of lemon juice and stir to make sure nothing is sticking to the bottom of the pan.
+Add the coconut milk, nutritional yeast, mustard, tomato paste, turmeric, paprika, and a few more pinches of salt.
 Let simmer, stirring occasionally, for about 15 minutes.
 Meanwhile, cook your pasta.

-- Optional step - vitamix the sauce together to make the sauce really creamy.
+- Optional step - transfer the sauce to a blender and blend to make it really creamy.

 - Taste and adjust seasonings.
-In a large bowl stir together the cooked pasta, some of the sauce, and peas.
+In a large bowl, stir together the cooked pasta, some of the sauce, and the peas.
 Stir in pasta water as needed to thin the sauce.
 You can stop here and serve this now if you like, or continue on to bake it.